Read More

 - Brief curriculum vitae

-- Evidence of interest and quality of work in the discipline of folk art as demonstrated by a research paper or publication
+- Evidence of interest and quality of work in the discipline of folk art as demonstrated by a research paper or publication, no more than 10 pages in length.

 - Announcement of the award will be made by May 15, for implementation in the fall semester of the same year.